medamer/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

    - otherwide if the egg does not break, we elemenate the lower floors and we search up, between n+1 and the last floor.
    - and we repeat the process for our new range of search, find the midpoit and check..
    - Once we found the last floor where the egg does not break, we return the answer as list of floors starting from 0 to n-target.

+   the time complexity for this algorithm is O(log n)